General job boards, including Indeed, LinkedIn, and Monster, have a place in the world. They cast a wide net – for both job seekers and employers.

 - Job seekers visit your career center.

-- The job seekers then move on to browse other websites.
+- They move on to browse other websites.

-- The job seekers see an employer ad that appears on the sites they spend time on.
+- Job seekers see an employer ad that appears on the sites they spend time on.

 - The job seekers click through to a link of the employer’s choice.